KILTprotocol/spec-ext-credential-api/readme.md

 The attester MUST only issue a credential to this DID.
 The attester MAY reject the request if this DID is different from the `owner` in the previous `'submit-terms'` message.

-If the `quote` was provided, and the user has entered the password to decrypt the private key for signing the request, the extension SHOULD temporarily cache either the password or the unencrypted private key, so that the user does not need to enter it again when the payment needs to be transferred.

 |              |                         |
 | ------------ | ----------------------- |